python-geeks/Automation-scripts/zip_extractor/README.md

     *Caution*: Currently I am using Python 3.7 version in my machine, so the library named zipfile is installed using command "pip install zipfile37".
 Here 37 refers to the version.
-If your python version is other than 3.7, then I would recommand you to check the version and type the respective number there.
+If your python version is other than 3.7, then I would recommend you to check the version and type the respective number there.

     **Thank you**